abhisheksr01/spring-boot-microservice-best-practices/README.md

 The three different takes the responsibilities as below:

-- Controller: Controller layer allows access and handles requests coming from the client.
-Then invoke a business class to process business-related tasks and then finally respond.
+- Controller: Controller layer allows access and handles requests coming from the client.<br/> Then invoke a business class to process business-related tasks and then finally respond.<br/>
 Additionally Controller may take responsibility of validating the incoming request Payload thus ensuring that any invalid or malicious data do not pass this layer.

 - Service: The business logic is implemented within this layer, thus keeping the logic separate and secure from the controller layer.
   This layer may further call a Connector or Repository/DAO layer to get the Data to process and act accordingly.

-- Connector/Repository: The only responsibility of this layer is to fetch data which is required by the Service layer to perform the business logic to serve the request.
+- Connector/Repository: The only responsibility of this layer is to fetch data which is required by the Service layer to perform the business logic to serve the request.<br/>
 When our Microservice makes a call to another Service we would like to name it as Connector (as in our case) layer whereas when interacting with a DB commonly it's known as Repository.

 ### Development Practice